Connect Azure AD

 The Entity ID is a URI used to identify the issuer of a SAML request, response, or assertion.
-In this case, the entity ID is used to communicate to that WorkOS will be the party performing SAML assertions via the Enterprise's Azure AD instance.
+In this case, the entity ID is used to communicate that WorkOS will be the party performing SAML requests to the Enterprise's Azure AD instance.

 Specifically, the Entity ID will need to be set as the "Identifier (Entity ID)" in the "Basic SAML Configuration" step of the Azure AD "Set up Single Sign-On with SAML" wizard:

-Normally, the X.509 Certificate will come from your Enterprise customer's IT Management team when they set up your application's SSO in their Azure Active Directory admin center.
-But, should that not be the case during your setup, here's how to obtain it.
+Normally, this information will come from your Enterprise customer's IT Management team when they set up your application's SAML 2.0 configuration in their Azure admin dashboard.
+However, should that not be the case during your setup.
+Here's how to obtain them:

-Select "Single sign-on" from the "Manage" section found in the navigation menu.
+Select "Single Sign On" from the "Manage" section in the left sidebar navigation menu.

 Navigate down to Section 3 of the "Single Sign On" page, to "SAML Signing Certificate".
 Copy the url provided in "App Federation Metadata URL".